Hours: 32 hours 30 minutes per week, term time only

-This is temporary post subject to funding that will cease when the funding ceases or the child leaves the school
+This is a temporary post subject to funding that will end when the funding ceases or the child leaves the school.

-We are looking for a caring, enthusiastic and energetic person with proven skills who can provide support for a child in Year 4, with ADHD and Autism, in the classroom and during playtime.
+We are looking for a caring, enthusiastic and energetic person with proven skills who can provide support for a child in Reception, with, Down’s Syndrome (Trisomy 21) and has global developmental delay in the classroom and during playtime.

 This post will suit candidates who are committed to working positively in order to provide the best learning opportunities for their pupil and who are committed to developing themselves professionally.

 They will have excellent interpersonal and communication skills and may have previous experience of working with children with special educational needs.
 The successful applicant will:

 • Have experience of working with SEN pupils